ENCODE-DCC/long-read-rna-pipeline/docs/reference.md

 #### Task Calculate_spearman (run when there are exactly 2 replicates)

 * `spearman` .json file with spearman correlation metric between the replicates.

-#### Crowell output directory structure

-Cromwell: Cromwell will store outputs for each task under directory cromwell-executions/[WORKFLOW_ID]/call-[TASK_NAME]/shard-[IDX].
-For all tasks [IDX] means a zero-based index for each replicate.